Frequently Asked Questions

 Q:How long are braces worn?

 Treatment times are dependent on the severity of the problem, the age of the patient, and, most importantly, the cooperation of the patient.
 Due to scientific advances, cases that used to take 2 to 3 years are now often treated in 18 to 20 months.
-But several factors can prolong orthodontic treatment unnecessarily, including: inconsistent wearing of aligners or elastics, broken appliances, and missed appointments.
+But several factors can prolong orthodontic treatment unnecessarily, including: inconsistent wearing of braces or elastics, broken appliances, and missed appointments.
 Strict adherence to instructions is crucial to achieve the desired results within the estimated time frame.

 Q:What about fees?